kubeshark/docs/src/pages/en/saml.md

 ![IDP App Metadata](/app_metadata.png)

-Each `role` is assigned a set of rules that govern the users feature accessability and traffic visibility.
+Each `role` is assigned a set of rules that govern the users feature accessibility and traffic visibility.

 ## Filter Authorization Rules